galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 TopHat needs to know two important parameters about the sequencing library

-- The library type and its strandedness type
+- The library type
-- The inner distance between the two reads for paired-end data
+- The mean inner distance between the mate pairs for paired-end data

 These information should usually come with your FASTQ files, ask your sequencing facility!
 If not, try to find them on the site where you downloaded the data or in the corresponding publication.
 Another option is to estimate these parameters with a *preliminary mapping* of a *downsampled* file and some analysis programs.
 Afterward, the actual mapping can be redone on the original files with the optimized parameters.